110 million comments from Hacker News: medium data full-text / analytics test

 - we do

-echo 3 > /proc/sys/vm/drop_caches; syncbefore each new query
+echo 3 > /proc/sys/vm/drop_caches; syncbefore each NEW query (NOT each attempt).
+I.e. for each new query we:

 - we do